AUTO Focus 2

 San Francisco, Then was first published in 2010 by Modernbook Editions as a limited edition release.
 This special edition featured 70 duotone plates, bound in cloth and presented in a clamshell box with a signed gelatin silver print, limited to 100 copies.
 A mass-market edition followed in 2014, published by Princeton Architectural Press, expanding the reach of Lyon’s iconic images to a broader audience.

 This book offers a timeless portrait of San Francisco through the lens of Fred Lyon.
 With his elegant, noir-inspired photography, Lyon captures the city’s fog-shrouded streets, distinctive architecture, and colorful characters.
-San Francisco, Then showcases the spirit of mid-century San Francisco, offering a nostalgic yet vivid glimpse into a city alive with charm, mystery, and resilience.
+San Francisco Then showcases the spirit of mid-century San Francisco, offering a nostalgic yet vivid glimpse into a city alive with charm, mystery, and resilience.

 Imogen Cunningham A Retrospective